 What happens after a bone density test?

-There is no special type of care after a bone density test.
-You may go back your usual
+There is no special type of care needed after a bone density test.
+You may go back

-diet and activities, unless your healthcare provider advises you differently.
+to your usual diet and activities, unless your healthcare provider advises otherwise.